 Which Chart Type Is Best For Visualizing Your Financial Data?

 We couldn't finish this article before mentioning a very important aspect to consider when analyzing or presenting your financial data: charts and graph types.
-Choosing the right business graph to display your information is just like taking a picture of something and showing it to others, you want it to be understandable and focused on what you need in order to support a discussion.
-Here we show you 5 of the most common finance charts types to visualize your financial data:
+Choosing the right business graph to display your information is just like taking a picture of something and showing it to others.
+You want it to be understandable and focused on what you need in order to support a discussion.
+Here we show you some of the most common charts types to visualize your financial insights:

-- Line Chart: This type of finance chart is ideal to display multiple series of closely related data over a period of time, like this you can find trends, accelerations, decelerations, or volatility in your data.
+- Line chart: This type of finance chart is ideal for displaying multiple series of closely related data over a period of time; like this, you can find trends, accelerations, decelerations, or volatility in your data.
 Its minimalistic design consisting of thin lines makes this type of chart very easy to understand.
-In order to maintain it like this, you should always keep your axes scales close to your highest data point, this way you avoid wasting valuable space in the chart.
-It is also important to consider only displaying the relevant metrics for your analysis since too many variables can overcrowd the chart and make it hard to decipher.
-You can use line charts to track financial KPIs such as the return on equity, working capital ratio, or the earning before Interest and Taxes.
+In order to maintain it like this, you should always keep your axes scales close to your highest data point.
+This way, you avoid wasting valuable space in the chart.
+It is also important to consider only displaying the relevant metrics for your analytical process since too many variables can overcrowd the chart and make it hard to decipher.
+You can use line charts to track financial KPIs such as the return on equity, working capital ratio, or earnings before Interest and Taxes.

-- Number Chart: A number chart is one of the most basic types of business graphs, as it is essentially a ticker that gives you an immediate notion of how a specific KPI is performing.
-You just need to choose the period you want to track and if you want to compare it to a trend or a fixed goal depending on the aim of your analysis.
-In finances, you can use it to measure metrics like the total cash balance, your current assets, and liabilities, or some sales KPIs like the total revenue.
-Keeping track of these live numbers will help you catch any anomalies in your financial data in time.
+- Number chart: A number chart is one of the most basic types of business graphs, as it is essentially a ticker that gives you an immediate notion of how a specific KPI is performing.
+You just need to choose the period you want to track and if you want to compare it to a trend or a fixed goal, depending on the aim of your analysis.
+In finances, you can use it to measure metrics like the total cash balance, your current assets and liabilities, or some sales KPIs like the total revenue.
+Keeping track of these live numbers will help you catch any anomalies in time.

-- Tables: Tables are a classic way of displaying information and they can prove to be really useful to work with your raw data.
-You can use a table to display a large number of precise measures and dimensions always having the grand total to compare it or support it.
+- Tables: Tables are a classic way of displaying information, and they can prove to be really useful for working with your raw data.
+You can use a table to display many precise measures and dimensions, always having the grand total to compare or support it.
 They can also be useful if several people need to access the data for different reasons, as they can filter it and work only with what they need.
-It is important to consider that due to its complexity, you should always try to make your tables as visually appealing as possible in terms of colors and shapes.
+It is important to consider that due to its complexity, you should always try to make your tables as visually appealing as possible regarding colors and shapes.
 You can accomplish this with the help of a dashboard tool.
-In finances, you can use tables to display the data of your profit and loss statements (P&L) to drive advanced insights into your company's revenues.
+In finances, you can use tables to display your profit and loss statements (P&L) to drive advanced insights into your company's revenues.

-- Progress Chart: As its name suggests, a progress chart aims to track how much percentage of a specific goal you have accomplished and how much you have left to fully complete it.
-The data can be expressed in circle or bar charts, and you can also add reference numbers to indicate where you should be in a specific time period and compare if you are late or advanced to accomplish your final goal.
-If you want a more detailed view you can also break down your progress in different areas and track each of them separately to understand if any step-backs are happening and where.
+- Progress chart: As its name suggests, a progress chart aims to track how much percentage of a specific goal you have accomplished and how much you have left to complete it fully.
+The data can be expressed in circles or bar charts, and you can also add reference numbers to indicate where you should be in a specific time period and compare if you are late or advanced to accomplish your final goal.
+If you want a more detailed view, you can also break down your progress in different areas and track each of them separately to understand if any step-backs are happening and where.
 In finances, you can use it to keep track of your budget spending or the development of a big project where your company placed a big investment.